ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

   <img src="https://ashutoshaay26.github.io/files/Shivoham.jpg?raw=true" alt="Photo" style="width: 200px;"/>
 </p>
 -->
+* I'm Machine learning scientist at [Amazon science](https://www.amazon.science/).
+I am part of performace advertising core engine team at Amazon Bangalore, India.

-* I'm a graduate student at [IIT Madras](https://www.iitm.ac.in/) pursuing MS by research in Computer Science.
-I am working with Prof. [Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/) and Prof. [Sriraam Natarajan](https://personal.utdallas.edu/~sriraam.natarajan/) in the intersection of Reinforcement Learning and Statistical Relational Learning.
+* I was graduate student at [IIT Madras](https://www.iitm.ac.in/) pursuing MS by research in Computer Science (Thesis submitted).
+I worked with Prof. [Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/) and Prof. [Sriraam Natarajan](https://personal.utdallas.edu/~sriraam.natarajan/) in the intersection of Reinforcement Learning and Statistical Relational Learning.

-* My research interests lie in the general area of machine learning, particularly in reinforcement learning and deep learning, as well as applying the concepts to solve real world problems in Personalization, Finance, Healthcare, Automation and Human Capital Management.
+* My interests lie in the general area of machine learning, particularly in reinforcement learning and deep learning, as well as applying the concepts to solve real world problems in Personalization, Finance, Healthcare, Automation and Human Capital Management.

 * I hold Bachelor’s Degree in Information and Communication Technology from [School of Engineering and Applied Science, Ahmedabad University, Ahmedabad, India](https://ahduni.edu.in/seas/), where I was advised by Prof.[Ratnik Gandhi](https://sites.google.com/site/ratnikg) and Prof.[Sanjay Chaudhary](https://ahduni.edu.in/seas/people/faculty/sanjay-chaudhary).